 Jump down to: Background • Physical characteristics • Plumage, Feathers • Flight • Migration • Foods, Digestive System, Crop • Calls, Songs, Body Language • Nests • Courtship, Mating • Eggs, Incubation • Life Span, Habitat, Predators

 Have you ever watched a hawk lazily riding thermal currents in the sky and wondered what it might be like to feel the embrace of the wind as it carries you higher and higher?
-To weightlessly sail across panoramic views of majestic scenery, the ocean, cities, and your own yard?
-We can dream, can’t we, especially as children?
-But of course, no matter how hard or fast we flap our arms we’ll never get up there on our own!
-That’s one of the distinctive things about birds, but it isn’t what makes them the most unique animals in the world.
-So, then, what is it that makes them so special?
+To weightlessly sail across panoramic views of majestic scenery, the ocean, cities, and your yard?
+The ability to fly is one of the distinctive things about birds, and part of what makes them fascinating, but it isn’t what makes them the most unique animals in the world.
+So, then, what might that be?
 Their feathers!
 Nothing else, flying or land-bound, has them.

-Let’s start with how beneficial birds are.
-Here’s how they impact our world:
+Let’s start with how birds impact our world.

 Benefits of birds1

-- More than nine hundred bird species in the world are essential pollinators of wildflowers.
+- More than 900 bird species in the world are essential pollinators of wildflowers.